khizer-flow/khizer-flow/README.md

 - 👋 Hi, I’m @khizer-flow
 - 👀 I’m interested in learning c++,web development and bug bounties
-- 🌱 I’m currently doing BSCS
+- 🌱 I’m currently doing Bachelor's in Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything related to C++
 - 📫 How to reach me ...

 <!---